mgsviryd/telegram-bot/README.md

 ---

 ## Features
-- Create Telegram bot, respond to user on queries in real-time.
+- Create Telegram bot, respond to user requests in real-time.

 ---